Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Creating secure container images from code

-- Developing a continuous integration pipeline using services (e.g., Cloud Build, Artifact Registry) that construct deployment artifacts
+- Developing a continuous integration pipeline by using services (e.g., Cloud Build, Artifact Registry) that construct deployment artifacts

 - Code and test build optimization

 Testing.
-Considerations include: - Unit testing (e.g., emulators)
+Considerations include: - Unit testing

-- Integration testing
+- Integration testing including the use of emulators

 - Performance testing